ExMember/exmember.github.io/_drafts/what_are_specifications.md

 ## No specifications

-For a lot of people software specifications have a bad rap.
-They are considered an unpleasant way to add a lot of overhead to development and avoidable unless you are part of a large bureaucracy or somewhere the stakes are exceptionally high, like NASA or a large bank.

-But specifications are unavoidable.
+"We don't have have specifications, that's too much overhead.
+That's fine if you're at NASA or Chase but we're a lean mean startup that has to add features fast."

+"We'll what feature are you working on now?"

+"I'm adding a subscription option that gives users a regular allotment of credits."

+"That's a specification."

+It is not possible to have no specifications.
 If you don't know what a method does how could you possibly know how to write it?
-How would you know when you are done?
-If you don't know what the application is supposed to do, how do you know if it is doing it right?
+If you don't know what your application is supposed to do, how do you make it do that?

 ## Implicit specifications

-When a specification is not completely captured or communicated I call it an implicit specification.
+"Yeah, we know the software is doing, but it's not like we have any actual specification document."

+"You have implicit specifications."

 An implicit specification is any specification that doesn't exist outside of someone's head.

 Implicit specifications have a lot of upsides.
 They are very easy to create, springing into existence with no little or no effort.
 They are equally easy to